Agungvpzz/Survival-Analysis/README.md

    ![Churn Composition Across Categorical Features](https://github.com/user-attachments/assets/8ceb5b6e-d7af-459b-9272-0932a557c3a5)
 </div>

+- Sorted by χ² values, the bar chart highlights how churn composition varies across each categorical feature.
+- As expected, the Contract feature reflects customers’ initial subscription agreements over specific time periods.
+   - Although the monthly contract type has the highest churn rate, it still accounts for the largest share of active customers compared to other contract types.
+- Other features, as shown in the chart, demonstrate significant differences in churn composition based on their `chi²` values—except for `Gender` and `PhoneService`, which show weak or negligible associations.

 ### C. Churn Distribution Across Tenure Periods
 <div align=center>

    ![Churn Distribution Across Tenure Periods](https://github.com/user-attachments/assets/3b2767f2-638d-400b-8286-259eca0bca47)
 </div>

-- A massive spike in churn (around 600 churned customers) at the very beginning of the customer lifecycle.
-This indicates many users leave shortly after joining, possibly due to onboarding issues, unmet expectations, or product mismatch.
+- The bar chart reveals a sharp spike in churn (around 600 customers) early in the customer lifecycle.
+This suggests many users leave shortly after joining—possibly due to onboarding issues, unmet expectations, or a misalignment between product and customer needs.
-- After the initial spike, churn numbers steadily decrease and stabilize.
-This could suggest that if a customer stays past the first few months, they are more likely to remain loyal, or the stayed customers
+- After this initial drop-off, churn steadily declines and stabilizes.
+This trend may indicate that customers who remain beyond the first few months are more likely to stay loyal, or that those who churn early differ significantly from long-term users.

 ### D. Churn Distribution Across Tenure Periods under Different Conditions